NinevaStudios/yodo-mas-unreal/README.md

-# Yodo MAS SDK for Unreal Engine 4
+# Unofficial Yodo MAS SDK for Unreal Engine 4

+Disclaimer: this plugin is in no way associated with Yodo1, this is just a wrapper on top of their official Android and iOS SDKs.

 This plugin provides Unreal Engine 4 integration for YODO1 MAS Service.